 I’ve been sitting on some of these for awhile.
-My husband or I took all the photographs.
+Photographs are mine.

 PERHAPS THEY USED UP ALL THE QUALITY ON THE MERCHANDISE.

 I’m assuming that as much as Trader Joe’s supermarket would like us to think some wholesome neighborhood artist whipped this up, this is a sign that went up in all their stores.

 1) Who’s writing, proofreading and manufacturing signage for Trader Joe’s?
 How did they, and every staffer to view this sign from its inception to its installation, miss this bizarre apostrophe placement?

 2) Is there some inner meaning or allusion I am missing here?
 Or did this designer simply not know or care about the distinction between a palette and a palate?
 Perhaps this unfortunate soul wishes he or she worked for an art-supply store, not a grocery store?

 3) I’m getting the feeling that somebody thinks “palette” and “wallet” rhyme.